Kim Bingham

-Kim Bingham, also known by her stage names Mudgirl and The Kim Band, is a Canadian singer and musician.
-She is also known for collaborations with Nelly Furtado, Bran Van 3000 and David Usher.
+Kim Anna Bingham, also known by her stage names Mudgirl and The Kim Band, is a Canadian singer, guitarist, composer, songwriter and musician.
+She is known for her musical collaborations with Nelly Furtado, Bran Van 3000, and David Usher.

 Career

 1990–1994: Me Mom and Morgentaler

 Bingham began her career in music as a member of the Montreal, Quebec, third-wave ska band Me Mom and Morgentaler formed in 1990.
-The band became known for elaborate live performances, spectacles of vaudevillian-styled performance art.
-With the band, Bingham recorded three works: Clown Heaven and Hell EP (1991), Shiva Space Machine (1993) and Live We Are Revolting: Live & Obscure 1990–1994 (1994).
+The band became known for elaborate live performances and spectacles of vaudevillian-styled performance art.
+With the band, Bingham recorded three works: Clown Heaven and Hell EP (1991), Shiva Space Machine (1993), and Live We Are Revolting: Live & Obscure 1990–1994 (1994).

 1994–1999: Mudgirl

-In 1994, Bingham left Me, Mom and Morgentaler and moved to Vancouver where she formed the project Mudgirl with drummer/vocalist Glenn Kruger (Carly Rae Jepsen, the Paperboys, Bloody Chicletts), bassist/vocalist Russell Less (Innocents Abroad, the Ground), & guitarist Lucas Truman.
+In 1994, Bingham left Me, Mom, and Morgentaler and moved to Vancouver, British Columbia, where she formed the project Mudgirl with drummer/vocalist Glenn Kruger (Carly Rae Jepsen, the Paperboys, Bloody Chicletts), bassist/vocalist Russell Less (Innocents Abroad, the Ground), and guitarist Lucas Truman.
 Her moniker "Mudgirl" was chosen based on "the title of a short story she wrote about a waif made of mud" intended for children.
 She stated, "Mudgirl is an extension of myself where I get to be cartoony and a bit surreal."
-In 1996, Mudgirl released their debut five-song EP "First Book" which included three Canadian radio hits "This Day", "Adjusted" and "Contact" (written by Russell Less).
+In 1996, Mudgirl released their debut five-song EP First Book which included three Canadian radio hits "This Day", "Adjusted", and "Contact" (written by Russell Less).
 She also produced a handful of popular videos featured on MuchMusic, and performed on some dates in the U.S., including a July 1996 performance with Mudgirl at Lilith Fair.

 1999–2006: The Kim Band

 After five years as Mudgirl, Bingham decided to change the name of her collective to "The Kim Band".
-Under this moniker, she released the album "Girlology" (2001) produced by Steven Drake (The Odds, The Tragically Hip).
-The album featured the radio singles "What A Drag", "Valentine's Day" and "Quel Dommage", her French version of "What A Drag" that reached No.1 on French-Canadian radio charts.
+Under this moniker, she released the album Girlology (2001), produced by Steven Drake (The Odds, The Tragically Hip).
+The album featured the radio singles "What A Drag", "Valentine's Day", and "Quel Dommage", her French version of "What A Drag," which reached No. 1 on the French-Canadian radio charts.

-Collaborations with David Usher, Nelly Furtado and Bran Van 3000.
-2000–2003: Touring, bands
+Collaborations with David Usher, Nelly Furtado, and Bran Van 3000: 2000–2003: Touring, bands

 From 2001 until 2003, Bingham worked with Canadian singer David Usher as a guitarist and backing vocalist.
 "Black Black Heart" is a song written by Usher and Jeff Pearce and for which the operatic female vocal is provided by Bingham, while the chorus samples The Flower Duet (Sous le dôme épais), a duet for sopranos from Léo Delibes' opera Lakmé, as a hook.
 "Black Black Heart" won two MuchMusic Video Awards for Best Post-Production and Best Pop Video in 2002.

 In 2003 and early 2004, Bingham toured Europe and the U.S. with pop singer Nelly Furtado as a guitarist and backing vocalist in Furtado's band.
-Bingham collaborated, also, with Bran Van 3000 and is featured on the albums "Rosé" and "The Garden".
+Bingham also collaborated with Bran Van 3000 and is featured on the albums Rosé and The Garden.
 Bingham also toured in Canada as part of Bran Van 3000, including a concert as the main act at the Montreal Jazz Festival in 2008.